mbernat/optimization/doc/architecture.md

 As much as possible all concepts should be captured with datatypes and only interpreted into code later.
-The fundamental topics are that of a problem to be optimized and a of strategies used to
+The fundamental topics are that of a problem to be optimized and a of strategies used to solve it.

-### The optimzation problem
+### The optimization problem

 In general an optimization problem is specified by the following data.